Remedy Rule

-Remedy Alexis Rule (born September 27, 1996) is a Filipino swimmer.
+Remedy Alexis Turla Rule (born September 27, 1996) is a Filipino swimmer.
 She competed in the women's 50 metre freestyle at the 2019 World Aquatics Championships.

 Youth career

 Rule started dedicating to swimming when she was 10 years old, aspiring to qualify for the Summer Olympics.
 Prior to that period, swimming was just one of the sports she played.

 Rule swam for the Western Albemarle High School team and the Shenandoah Marlins Aquatic Club.
 She also had training with the Waynesboro YMCA.

 Collegiate career

 In 2014, Rule committed to join the swimming team of the University of Texas which competes in the National Collegiate Athletic Association (NCAA) the following year.
 She did very well during her sophomore year by missing the top 16 by just 0.14 in the 100 fly but qualified for the A-final in the 200 fly event.
 She clocked 1:52.92 in the 200 fly event final which would have placed her third but was disqualified with officials insisting that her head broke the surface past 15 meters on her start.
 She was also named as part of two All-American teams.